helpmatteo/camhack25/README.md

 ## 4) Video Generation Setup

+### 4.0 YouTube Authentication (Required)

+⚠️ **Important:** YouTube now requires authentication to download videos to prevent bot detection.

+**Quick Setup:**
+1. Make sure you're logged into YouTube in Chrome (or your preferred browser)
+2. That's it!
+The backend will automatically use your browser's cookies

+**Need to use a different browser?**
+- See `YOUTUBE_COOKIE_SETUP.md` for detailed instructions
+- Set `COOKIES_FROM_BROWSER` environment variable to your browser name

 ### 4.1 Migrate Database (First Time Only)

 Add support for phrase matching to improve video smoothness: